unknownanonymouspaper/unknownanonymouspaper.github.io/README.md

 | ------ | -------------- | --------------- | --------- |
 | <audio controls preload=False><source src="audio/ZK5M3DZejzk_stableaudio.wav" type="audio/mpeg">Audio not supported by your browser.</audio> | <audio controls preload=False><source src="audio/ZK5M3DZejzk_musicgenlarge.wav" type="audio/mpeg">Audio not supported by your browser.</audio> | <audio controls preload=False><source src="audio/ZK5M3DZejzk_musicgenstereo.wav" type="audio/mpeg">Audio not supported by your browser.</audio> | <audio controls preload=False><source src="audio/ZK5M3DZejzk_audioldm248k_stereo.wav" type="audio/mpeg">Audio not supported by your browser.</audio> |

+These prompts/audios were used for the qualitative study we report in our paper.

-## Sound effects: comparison with state-of-the-art
+## Sound effects: comparison with state-of-the-art with AudioCaps prompts

 **Prompt**: Clicking and sputtering then eventual revving of an idling engine.